LiveHelperChat/livehelperchat/README.md

 Live helper chat
 ==============

-It's open-source powered application.
-Which brings simplicity and usability in one place.
+It's an open-source powered application, which brings simplicity and usability in one place.
 With live helper chat you can bring live support on your site for free. http://livehelperchat.com

 ## Demo
 http://livehelperchat.com/demo-12c.html